 Emma sat in a secluded corner of the cheerful, chaotic art room.
 Rather than face the rush of students and teachers jostling to reach the parking lot, she meticulously cleaned her brushes and arranged her artwork in her portfolio.

-Small for sixteen, she was pretty in a haunted kind of way.
+Small for sixteen, she was pretty in a spritely, unsettling kind of way.
 Her grey eyes had no hint of color, no blue or greenish cast.
-The soft waves of her hair refused to either fall in neat ringlets or lie smooth and straight, giving her a permanently untamed, spritely look.
+Framed in lashes as dark as her hair, they seemed too keen, too knowing, as if they could pierce the soul.

 She glanced toward her final project – an intricate, Japanese-style brush painting – before heading into the fray again.

-Students hurried to escape the high school and revel in the first afternoon of summer vacation.
-Emma slipped into the deserted hallways, able to breathe easier without the noise of hundreds of emotions buzzing around her.
+Students rushed to escape the high school and revel in the first day of summer vacation.
+She slipped into the deserted hallways, able to breathe easier without the noise of hundreds of emotions buzzing around her.

 A wayward freshman darted past and brushed against her.
 She flinched as their skin touched.
 His anxiety washed through her, triggering a vision of the boy pressing a razor blade against his wrist.
 His suffocating melancholy strangled her and she froze, fighting for breath.
-Part of her wanted to run after him, to hold on to him and let his dark emotions bleed into her.
+Part of her wanted to run after him, to pull him into a hug and assure him life would get better.

-Emma fought to extinguish empathy coursing through her veins.
-It wasn’t like she could help everyone.
-She couldn’t even help Lily.
-Closing her hands into fists, she dug her nails into the soft flesh of her palms, focusing on the real, tangible pain until his emotions ebbed.
+She fought to extinguish the spark of empathy burning in her chest.
+She couldn’t save everyone.
+She closed her hands into fists and dug her nails into the soft flesh of her palms, focusing on the real, tangible pain until his emotions ebbed.

-Letting out a shaky breath, she turned to check her empty locker one final time.
+She took a deep breath and turned to check her empty locker one final time.
 She avoided looking at the memorial program taped to the inside of the door.
 She didn’t need another reminder of her loss.
 She pushed the door closed and it gave a decisive, metallic clang.

 Lily’s death shocked the small college town of West River, but soon faded from memory.
 Once the official investigation ruled the drowning an accident, everyone moved on.